Student transfers to WMU for cultural exchange, plans trips to three countries

 Western Michigan University’s Haenicke Institute for Global Education hosts International Education Week every year.
 Several events are scheduled from November 18-22 to celebrate global diversity and promote cross-cultural understanding.
 All events are free and open to the public.

-Garrett’s panel, “Global Social: Study Abroad Alumni” on Wednesday, Nov.
+Garrett’s panel, “Global Social: Study Abroad Alumni” is on Wednesday, Nov.
 20, at 2:30 p.m. in the Student Center, Room 2207.
 Other sessions during the week are designed to support the more than 1,170 international students on campus and WMU’s 460 study abroad participants.
 A full schedule of events is at wmich.edu/globallearning/events.
 We hope you join us to foster a more globally engaged and inclusive Kalamazoo.